AguaClara/String-Digester/Summer_2019/Experiments/preferential_flow.md

 A large drop followed the same string as in Trial 2 almost immediately after the trial began.

 ### Conclusions:

-**Below to be edited:**
-(In all trials, some strings had red dye present at the bottom of the string matrix, that did not have water run down its entire length had red dye present at the bottom of the string matrix. there was a gap some strings
-Figure _ shows the pattern of red dye on the string matrix in Trial _ .
-A gap The red dye did not follow a continuous pattern down one string.)

 In all trials, strings in between the beads showed red dye, even when the water had not actually travelled all of the way down that particular string.
 This indicates that large droplets of water must be hopping from string to string.
 The subteam hypothesized that the beaded rods were the cause of this string switching.
 In some of the pictures on github, there is a very clear line where some of the strings are white above the beads, and red below the beads.
 The subteam did not measure the actual distance that water travelled down each string and this may be the next step if it is not too logistically difficult.